-©2017 PwC.
+© 2019 PwC.
 All rights reserved

-Contact us
+Contact Us

-Abhishek Goenka

-Partner & Leader, Real Estate Tax abhishek.goenka@in.pwc.com

-Bhairav Dalal

-Partner - Tax & Regulatory bhairav.dalal@in.pwc.com

-pwc.in

-Data Classification: DC0
+Gautam Mehra Leader, Tax and Regulatory Services PwC India guatam.mehra@pwc.com Bhairav Dalal Partner, Tax and Regulatory Services PwC India bhairav.dalal@pwc.com www.pwc.in

 This document does not constitute professional advice.
 The information in this document has been obtained or derived from sources believed by PricewaterhouseCoopers Private Limited (PwCPL) to be reliable but PwCPL does not represent that this information is accurate or complete.
 Any opinions or estimates contained in this document represent the judgment of PwCPL at this time and are subject to change without notice.
-Readers of this publication are advised to seek their own professional advice before taking any course of action or decision, for which they are entirely responsible, based on the contents of this publication.
-PwCPL neither accepts or assumes any responsibility or liability to any reader of this publication in respect of the information contained within it or for any decisions readers may take or decide not to or fail to take.
+Readers of this publication are advised to seek their own professional advice before taking any course of action or decision, for which they are entirely responsible, based on the contents of this publication in respect of the information contained within it or for any decisions readers may take or decide not to or fail to take.

-© 2017 PricewaterhouseCoopers Private Limited.
+© 2019 PricewaterhouseCoopers Private Limited.
 All rights reserved.
-In this document, "PwC" refers to PricewaterhouseCoopers Private Limited (a limited liability company in India having Corporate Identity Number or CIN: U74140WB1983PTC036093), which is a member firm of PricewaterhouseCoopers International Limited (PwCIL), each member firm of which is a separate legal entity.
+In this document, "PwC" refers to PricewaterhouseCoopers Private Limited (a limited liability company in India having Corporate Identity Number or CIN : U74140WB1983PTC036093), which is a member firm of PricewaterhouseCoopers International Limited (PwCIL), each member firm of which is a separate legal entity.